rohas-dev/rohas.dev/content/docs/en/runtime.md

 # Runtime

 Rohas supports multiple runtime environments for executing handlers.
-Currently, TypeScript and Python are supported, with each runtime providing full access to the language's ecosystem.
+Currently, TypeScript, Python, and Rust are supported, with each runtime providing full access to the language's ecosystem.

 ## Supported Runtimes